RJBraith/Appointment_Dataset_April_21/README.md

 Table 2b
-	Contains data on appointments broken divided into the healthcare professional seen The appointments are broken down into General Practitionar, Other Practice Staff and Unknown
+	Contains data on appointments broken divided into the healthcare professional seen The appointments are broken down into General Practitioner, Other Practice Staff and Unknown

 	Other Practice Staff includes Acupuncturist, Chiropodist, Counsellor, Physiotherapist etc whereas GP extends to differing levels of GP seniority.